meshplay/meshplay/docs/pages/guides/infrastructure-management/deploying-sample-apps.md

    - **reviews**: The reviews microservice contains book reviews.
 It also calls the ratings microservice.
    - **ratings**: The ratings microservice contains book ranking information that accompanies a book review.

-Once BookInfo is deployed, you can use Meshery to apply custom configurations to control traffic, inject latency, perform context-based routing, and so on.
+Once BookInfo is deployed, you can use Meshplay to apply custom configurations to control traffic, inject latency, perform context-based routing, and so on.

 <a href="{{ site.baseurl }}/assets/img/adapters/sample-apps/bookinfo.png"><img alt="BookInfo sample app" style="width:500px;height:auto;" src="{{ site.baseurl }}/assets/img/adapters/sample-apps/bookinfo.png" /></a>